zukunft/zukunft.com/docs/code_functions_all.md

         \-- change_log - @return string the pure field name of the change e.g. 'impact',
     \-- has_percent
         \-- phrase_list - @return bool true if one of the phrases is of type percent
+    \-- symbol_phrases
+        \-- phrase_list - the phrases that are shown as a symbol behind the number instead of being named with the
+    \-- symbol_links
+        \-- phrase_list - the symbols of the phrases of this list, each linked to its phrase, e.g. the "x" of a factor
 \-- to be replaced
     \-- form_edit
         \-- component - HTML code to edit all component fields